 Everyone is prejudiced in one way or the other.
 Children are simply less so as there hasn’t been enough time to fix their thought processes.
 Prejudice is like concrete.
 You have an opinion that is fixed in your mind, and you are not able to see outside of that box.
 Prejudice creates blind spots that are hard to get rid of because you don’t know you have them.
 Seek feedback from your colleagues and friends to see what you are missing.
 Always try to see things from a different perspective.

 The Top 10 Mistakes of Entrepreneurs, Guy Kawasaki [VIDEO]

-One of my favorite authors Guy Kawasaki lists the top 10 of the mistakes entrepreneurs and startups make when building their business.
+One of my favorite authors, Guy Kawasaki, lists the top 10 of the mistakes entrepreneurs and startups make when building their business.
 He covers all stages of a business from inception to exit.
 The video was recorded at the UC Berkeley Startup Competition (Bplan).
-Guy Kawasaki is former chief evangelist of Apple and co-founder of Garage Technology Ventures.
+Guy Kawasaki is the former chief evangelist of Apple and co-founder of Garage Technology Ventures.